mbalsara/crm/docs/BETTER_AUTH_FINAL_PLAN.md

 import { auth } from '../auth/better-auth';
 import { container } from 'tsyringe';
 import { UserRepository } from '../users/repository';
-import { companyDomains } from '../companies/schema';
+import { customerDomains } from '../customers/schema';
 import { betterAuthUser } from '../auth/better-auth-schema';
 import { eq, ilike } from 'drizzle-orm';
 import { logger } from '../utils/logger';